aoijs/documentation/callbacks/bot.functionErrorCommand.md

 Property that can be used is `channel`.

-Function that can be used with it is `$handleError`.
+Function that can be used with it is [$handleError](../functions/usdhandleError.md).

 Callback to use is `bot.onFunctionError()`.